 The Forum was created in order to produce a Plan for the Hook Heath Neighbourhood Area.
 Elsewhere plans have often been created by Parish or District Councils but that was not possible in our case.
 The Forum was formally approved by Woking Borough Council on 24 October 2013.
-The work underlying this Plan and the supporting documents listed in Appendix 1 has been undertaken by a Steering Group within which have been three working groups focusing on issues relating to the Built Environment, Open Spaces, and Local Infrastructure.
-Their work has been brought together in this Neighbourhood Plan.
-Members of the Steering Group are listed in Appendix 3.
+The work underlying this Plan and the supporting documents listed in Appendix 1 has been undertaken by a Steering Group (see Appendix 3) within which have been three working groups focusing on issues relating to the Built Environment, Open Spaces, and Local Infrastructure.
+Their work was brought together in an earlier version of this Neighbourhood Plan, which was submitted to Woking Borough Council on 12 December 2014, and has since undergone formal public consultation and Examination.